neondatabase/neon/docs/rfcs/033-ancestor-deletion.md

 WAL based disaster recovery currently supports only restoring of the main branch.
-Enabling WAL based disaster recovery in the future requires that we keep a record which timeline generated the WAL and at which LSN was a parent merged.
-Keep a list of timeline ids and the LSN in which they were merged in the `index_part.json`.
+Enabling WAL based disaster recovery in the future requires that we keep a record which timeline generated the WAL and at which LSN was a parent detached.
+Keep a list of timeline ids and the LSN in which they were detached in the `index_part.json`.
 Limit the size of the list to 100 first entries, after which the WAL disaster recovery will not be possible.

 ## Sharded tenants

-For sharded tenants, calls to the merge API will pass through the storage controller, which will handle them the same as timeline creations: invoke first on shard zero, and then on all the other shards.
+For sharded tenants, calls to the detach ancestor API will pass through the storage controller, which will handle them the same as timeline creations: invoke first on shard zero, and then on all the other shards.